Giant Resonances based on Unitarily Transformed Two-Nucleon plus Phenomenological Three-Nucleon Interactions: Giant Resonances

 The RPA response calculated with the two- plus three-body interaction is concentrated in a narrower resonance structure compared to the response functions obtained with the pure two-body interaction for all three excitation modes.
 Furthermore, the centroids are shifted to lower energies: the ISM centroid is shifted by $1\MeV$ while the IVD and ISQ centroids are moved by $3\MeV$, respectively.
+An important mechanism lowering the energies is the compression of the HF spectra, as discussed also in Ref.~\cite{Hergert:2011eh}.
+The overall effect seems weaker for the monopole resonance.
+A possible partial explanation is that the addition of the three-body term accompanies a modification of the flow parameter and therefore the non-local terms of the two-body interaction.
+The latter may affect the IVD and ISQ resonances more strongly than the three body term, while a more balanced effect is at work in the case of the compression mode.

 Figure~\ref{fig:rpa} summarizes the response functions that were obtained with the four different two- plus three-body interactions for $\nuc{Ca}{40}$, $\nuc{Zr}{90}$, and $\nuc{Pb}{208}$ including centroid energies extracted from experiment.
 All four interactions yield comparable results with only minor differences and are in reasonable agreement with the experimental centroids.
 The energies of the giant dipole and quadrupole resonances tend to be overestimated, but much less so than with the pure two-body UCOM interaction \cite{Paar:2006ua}.
-The systematic nature of these deviations hint at the role of higher-order configurations beyond RPA~\cite{Papakonstantinou:2009zz}.
+The systematic nature of these deviations hint at the role of higher-order configurations beyond RPA~\cite{DNS1990,Papakonstantinou:2009zz}.
+We shall return to this issue in Sec.~\ref{sec:conclusion}.

+The calculated centroid energies are compared to the experimental values and to calculations based on the Gogny D1S interaction in Table~\ref{tab:centroids}.
+In most of the 36 cases the centroids are within $20\%$ of the experimental value.
+The SRG interaction performs particularly well, while the largest deviations are observed for the UCOM(SRG).
+Our results are similar in quality with existing results using phenomenological energy density functionals, e.g. the Gogny D1S interaction listed in Table~\ref{tab:centroids}.

 The results obtained with the S-UCOM(SRG) and the S-SRG interactions are very similar in all aspects confirming the similarities between these two interactions that were already observed earlier \cite{Gunther:2010cs}.
+Remarkably, the inclusion of a simplistic contact three-body force suffices to cure the pathologies observed in the results with the two-body SRG interaction~\cite{Gunther:2010cs} and to produce good results.
+The strength of the three-nucleon term for this interaction is larger than, but of the same order of magnitude as, the strength of the corresponding term for the other three interactions and, even so, weak compared with three-nucleon or density-dependent terms accompanying phenomenological functionals, as discussed in Ref.~\cite{Hergert:2011eh}.